 What is Buteyko Breathing?

-The Buteyko (Boo-tay-ko) Breathing Technique (BBT), consists of a series of breathing exercises.
-It was developed by Professor Konstantin Pavlovich Buteyko, who realised that there was a relationship between breathing and overall health.
-He questioned whether patients breathing changed due to increased sickness, or whether it was breathing patterns that contributed to sickness.
+The Buteyko (Boo-tay-ko) Breathing Technique (BBT) consists of a series of breathing exercises.
+It was developed by the Ukrainian Professor Konstantin Pavlovich Buteyko, who realised that there was a relationship between breathing and overall health.
+He questioned whether patients' breathing changed due to increased sickness, or whether it was breathing patterns that contributed to sickness.
 He developed these breathing exercises and his methods then spread to the West in the 1990s.

 Aims of Buteyko Breathing